Back to Blog

 We're coming out of a cycle where tech would often sell itself.

 That technical sale is over.
 Take the Legora example: legal firms know AI works.
-They've stopped asking "does this product do the thing?" and started asking "do I trust the people behind it?".
+Now, they're not just asking "does this product do the thing?", they've started asking "do I trust the people behind it?".

 Jude Law isn't a gimmick.
 He's a signal.
-The signal that Legora knows the fight has moved from product to perception.
+The signal that Legora knows the fight has moved from flashy tech product (AI obvs) towards perception.
 And they've decided to fight it where their competitors aren't.

 And that means standing out from the crowd is incredibly important ... and incredibly difficult.